-It is with great sadness, that the Apache OpenOffice community must report the passing of Ian Lynch, one of our PMC members, on May 24, 2015.
-Ian had been a contributor to marketing and education efforts for OpenOffice long before it was contributed to the Apache Software Foundation.
-As a founding member of the Open Source consortium, Ian epitomized what it meant to be a proponent of open source.
+It is with great sadness that the Apache OpenOffice community must report the passing of Ian Lynch, one of our PMC members, on May 24, 2015.
+Ian had been a contributor to marketing and education efforts for OpenOffice long before it became part of the Apache Software Foundation.
+As a founding member of the Open Source consortium, Ian epitomized what it means to be a proponent of open source.

 His vast open source experience and global viewpoints will be missed.

 "I have to say that my experience with Ian was mostly here.
 He was certainly passionate about much.
 I often agreed and seldom disagreed.
 He was certainly a powerlifter in "dead weight" for OpenOffice both with the UK and here at the ASF.
 His voice was often critical during OpenOffice.org incubation.
 We will certainly miss his point of view.
 To me he would have been a natural for PMC chair.
 He had a level headed quality to his communication style with a natural fairness and equanimity.
 This quality is rare I know I don't have it."